titax03/Project---GyanSetu/README.md

 “Our project is installable like an app and works offline in rural areas.”

-GyanSetu is a digital learning platform designed to empower rural students by providing offline-first access to quality educational content.
-With interactive quizzes, local language support, and progress tracking, the platform bridges the gap between rural and urban education.
+<h3>GyanSetu is a digital learning platform designed to empower rural students by providing offline-first access to quality educational content.
+With interactive quizzes, local language support, and progress tracking, the platform bridges the gap between rural and urban education.</h3>

 🚀 Features